faysalsarker-dev/L-2-agt-1/README.md

 # ✨ Understanding TypeScript: Type Interface & Its Benefits

-## 📌 What is a Type Interface in TypeScript?
+## 📌 What is a Type Inference in TypeScript?

-A **type interface** in TypeScript is something that allows TypeScript to automatically understand or guess the type of a variable —
+A **type inference** in TypeScript is something that allows TypeScript to automatically understand or guess the type of a variable —
 you don’t always need to explicitly mention it.

 Even if you don’t write the type, TypeScript can **smartly deduce** what type it might be.